-Whales are big, and so they have few natural enemies.
+Whales are giant, so they have few natural enemies.
 However, they are likely to be targeted by sharks, orcas, and humans.
 They are also vulnerable to most human activities.

 As you may know, whales migrate from one place to another, searching for breeding areas and food.
-When humans pollute the water with chemicals and plastics, these animals can die or have defects that will affect their immune and reproductive systems.
+When humans pollute the water with chemicals and plastics, these animals can die or have defects affecting their immune and reproductive systems.

 Human beings kill whales for many reasons.
-Some Japanese whalers target these animals for food, while several other whalers target whales for their oil, which is used to form candle wax, among other things.
+Some Japanese whalers target these animals for food, while others target whales for their oil, which is used to form candle wax, among other things.

-However, many regulations on whale hunting have saved these animals in the late 20th century and 21st century.
+However, many whale-hunting regulations have saved these animals in the late 20th century and 21st century.

 How Do Humpback Whales Protect Themselves From Predators?

-The primary predators of whales are human beings, sharks, and killer whales.
+The primary predators of whales are humans, sharks, and killer whales.
 The polar bear can attack whales, but humpback whales would be much too large for a single polar bear.

-Humpback whales have some defense mechanisms that will help them tackle most of the cold waters’ challenges.
+Humpback whales have some defense mechanisms to help them tackle most of the cold waters’ challenges.

 The primary defense mechanism of a whale is its tail.
-A humpback whale can scare or injure a predator with the tail.
+A humpback whale can scare or injure a predator with its bottom.

 Like dolphins, whales can also use their head to scare away predators and other marine enemies.
-However, they are unable to use their head to ram predators as dolphins can.
+However, they cannot use their authority to ram predators as dolphins can.

 The size of a humpback whale is also a natural defense mechanism.
 Most predators see whales as enormous animals that cannot be killed that easily.

 The smaller species will travel in packs, which means they can stop a shark from swimming.
 Sharks should be in motion to oxygenate efficiently.
-Although this is not known as a very effective defense mechanism, it helps save smaller whales’ lives when they are attacked.
+Although this is not a very effective defense mechanism, it helps save smaller whales’ lives when attacked.

-Most sharks don’t kill whales because of their size, as there are other easier sources of food in the water.
-However, when the great white shark is hungry enough, they are likely to attack whales for food.
+Most sharks don’t kill whales because of their size, as there are other more accessible food sources in the water.
+However, when the great white shark is hungry enough, it will likely attack whales for food.

 Humpback whales will dive deep to take refuge in the deep waters, especially when killer whales attack them.
-The killer whales and many other predators are unable to follow them to depths of 200 meters.
+The killer whales and many other predators cannot follow them to depths 200 meters.
 Humpback whales can hold their breath for up to 30 minutes.

-The migration of humpback whales to Hawaii and other tropical waters is an effective strategy for reducing their calves’ risk of being attacked by killer whales.
+The migration of humpback whales to Hawaii and other tropical waters effectively reduces their calves’ risk of being attacked by killer whales.
 Orcas do not migrate to warmer waters.